damilarekoiki/project-management/README.md

 - Repository pattern - I made use of the repository pattern so as to delegate communication to a database table to just one class.

-- Action pattern - I created some invokable controllers to handle only one concern
+- Action pattern - I created some invokable controllers to handle only one concern.

-## Project Structure
+## Code Project Structure

-- Models - Project, Task, and User models
+- Models - Project, Task, and User models.

 - Observers - Project and Task observers to listen to transactions that happen in projects and tasks tables.
-Registered to the models using the `ObservedBy` attribute
+Registered to the models using the `ObservedBy` attribute.

 - Policies - Project and Task policies to handle authorization of admin and non-admin access.
-Registered to the models using the `UsePolicy` attribute
+Registered to the models using the `UsePolicy` attribute.

-- Repositories - Project and Task repositories to delegate db transactions to these classes
+- Repositories - Project and Task repositories to delegate db transactions to these classes.

-- helper.php - I created this because I needed the auth user globally
+- helper.php - I created this because I needed the auth user globally.

-- DTOs - I created DTO classes to encapsulate project and task filters data
+- DTOs - I created DTO classes to encapsulate project and task filters data.

-- Enums - To register constants and prevent duplicating their values
+- Enums - To register constants and prevent duplicating their values.

-- FormRequests - For requests validation
+- FormRequests - For requests validation.

-- Routes -  api.php and web.php
+- Routes -  api.php and web.php.

-- Controllers - Web controllers to render Inertia components, Api controllers to handle the API requests
+- Controllers - Web controllers to render Inertia components, Api controllers to handle the API requests.

-- Seeders - To populate the database
+- Seeders - To populate the database.

-- Factories - To create fake data for testing purpose
+- Factories - To create fake data for testing purpose.

+## Tasks of a project on the frontend

+- Multiple tasks can be created at once.

+- During update, only the tasks whose values are changed will be sent to the backend.

+- Assignees can also be searched and selected.

+- The tasks can be filtered by status or due date.

+- The tasks are paginated with infinite scroll.

+## Authorization

+- Only admin can create, update, and delete a project.

+- Only the project creator and assignees can view a project.

+- Only admin can create and delete a task.

+- The task creator (who is an admin) can update all the details a task.

+- An assignee can update only the status of a task.

+- An authenticated user can view the dashboard and the metrics.

 ## Test